-The cut-off date for registration in the share register with regard to taking part in the AGM will be notified to shareholders in the invitation to the AGM.
-The cut-off date for the 29th AGM, to be held on 21 June 2018, is 14 June 2018.
+The cut-off date for registration in the share register with regard to taking part in the AGM will be notified to shareholders in the invitation to the 30th AGM to be held on 17 June 2020.
+The cut-off date is 9 June 2020.

 The invitation to the AGM will be sent to shareholders at least 20 days in advance.